fab-spec/fab/docs/content/en/guides/contributing.md

 ## Documentation

-These docs are _definitely_ in need of improving.
-Anything you haven't understood/needs clarifying/etc, anywhere you had to read the source code, try to write it down!

 If you can, edit the docs that are there already & send a PR or add a new docs page with your info in it, but if you're not sure where to put it or even if it's relevant to anyone else, simply jot some thoughts/bullet points down in the `docs/wip` directory and send a PR.
 I'll find a place for it!

 ### Previewing docs